angular/angular/aio/content/guide/sharing-ngmodules.md

 way, you can give other modules access to `FormsModule` without having to import it directly into the `@NgModule` decorator.

-### Using components vs services from other modules.
+### Using components vs services from other modules

 There is an important distinction between using another module's component and using a service from another module.
 Import modules when you want to use